 “Yes.
 The lowest kind.”

-Duke Hon leaned backwards in surprise.
+Duke Hon was surprised at what he learned.
+Everyone knew that the Common Magic Stones were almost useless, until now.
 “This is truly a revolutionary item.
 Who would’ve thought that Common Magic Stones could be used this way.”

 I hesitated.
 Crap, what language did I speak anyways?
-Thinking it over a phrase came into mind.
-“Ancient Draconian”
+Thinking it over, a phrase came into mind.

 “Ancient Draconian!
 You don’t mean the lost language?”

 “Yes?”
 I faltered.
 Holy crap, they literally believe me.

 “That would make complete sense now.
 You must be the last rare few of your elven kind that can read actual dragon language and have Ancient Draconian coins.
 This is truly a mind-boggling experience.”

 “I assumed it was an ancient draconic language.”
 Duke Hon was pleased with what he had learned.

 “When I looked through the history books, I saw the same symbols appearing in lost languages and writing.”